Thursday, May 23, 2013

 Date Sugar (unrefined, unprocessed, and raw) Does not melt, has a tendency to clump, sweeter than cane sugar so use 3/4 cup date sugar for one cup of cane sugar

-Coconut Sugar -High in nutrients, melts easily in liquids, has a low glycemic index (about half of what cane sugar has.)
-Substitute 1 cup coconut sugar for 1 cup cane sugar
+Coconut Sugar -High in nutrients, melts easily in liquids, and has a low glycemic index (about half of what cane sugar has.)
+With that said, it tends to dry out your cake and adds a strong flavor of its own to your baked goods.
+Substitute 1 cup coconut sugar for 1 cup cane sugar.

 Honey - Honey is very acidic and when cooked, it burns easily so lower the temperature to 325º and cook for about 40 minutes.
 Use 3/4 cup honey instead of 1 cup cane sugar and reduce the milk by 1/4 cup.